623637719/The-Democratization-of-AI/2.Deep learning/LSTM/Readme.md

 ### Gates:
 - Forget Gate: Takes h(t−1) and x(t) as inputs to decide what to forget from the previous cell state C(t−1).
 - Input Gate: Accepts the current input and previous hidden state to determine what new information to add to the cell state.
-- Output Gate: Computes the new hidden state h(t) based on the updated cell state and the output gate's decision.
+- Output Gate: Computes the new hidden state h(t) based on the updated cell state.